First Time Offenders in Tarrant County, Texas

 - Unlawfully Carrying a Weapon.

-In addition to rehabilitative sentences that may involve community service, counseling, and/or drug or alcohol education courses, Tarrant County also has diversion and other kinds of programs for certain types of alleged offenders and/or alleged offenses.
+In addition to rehabilitative sentences that may involve community service, counseling, and/or drug or alcohol education courses, Tarrant County also has diversion and other kinds of programs for certain types of alleged violators and/or alleged offenses.

 Some of the programs in the county include, but are not limited to: